 Healy Pass is one of Ireland's best drives

-How long is the Healy Pass?
+How long is Healy Pass?

 Tucked away on the Beara Peninsula, the road to the summit (Bealach Scairte) is totally paved.
 It’s called R574.
-The pass is 12.7km (7.89 miles) long running south-north from Adrigole (County Cork) to Lauragh (County Kerry).
+The pass is 12.7km (7.89 miles) long, running south-north from Adrigole (County Cork) to Lauragh (County Kerry).

 How long does it take to drive Healy Pass?